Discover the magical beauty of pearls - Everything you need to know

 The next step is to decide on the size of the pearls.
 Smaller pearls tend to be more versatile and can match more outfits, while larger pearls are more dramatic and make a bolder statement.

-Then it comes down to the color.
+Then it comes down to color.
 White pearls are classic and timeless, black pearls are trendy and edgy, while other colors can add personality to your look.

 How do I care for my pearls?

 To clean pearl jewelry, soak it in a bowl of lukewarm water mixed with a few drops of mild dish soap.
-Gently brush the pearls with a soft toothbrush to remove any dirt.
+Gently brush the pearls with a soft toothbrush to remove dirt.
 Rinse the pearls well and pat them dry with a soft cloth.
 If your pearls are very dirty, you can use a small amount of jewelry cleaner.
 Then rinse the pearls well and pat them dry with a soft cloth.

 What is the difference between cultured and natural pearls?